 Click Here for tab for The Chain by Fleetwood Mac

 Anyone who was a follower of the Formula One racing coverage will instantly be able to recognize this bassline.
-It was even used on the movie Guardians of the Galaxy Vol. 2’s promotional material.
+It was even used in the movie Guardians of the Galaxy Vol. 2’s promotional materials.
 It’s one of the band’s most popular songs and went double platinum in the UK with over a million in single sales.

-The song itself is composed of various sections and elements that were put together from previously rejected material, but it does sit nicely in a typical rock structure and is something any beginner should have no problem memorizing.
-It’s also a primarily bass-driven song, so as the primary force and leader make sure you’re playing confidently and staying in time with the metronome to help carry the groove of the song.
+The song itself is composed of various sections and elements that were put together from previously rejected materials.
+It does fit nicely in a typical rock structure, though, and is something any beginner should have no problem memorizing.
+It’s also a primarily bass-driven song, so as the primary force and leader, make sure you’re playing confidently and staying in time with the metronome to help carry the groove of the song.

 Feel Good Inc. by Gorillaz